bio-raum/gabi/docs/usage.md

 ### `--run_name` [ default = null]

 A name to use for various output files.
-This tend to be useful to relate analyses back to individual pipeline runs or projects later on.
+This tends to be useful to relate analyses back to individual pipeline runs or projects later on.

 ### `--reference_base` [ default = null ]